Nee-Shar/Web-Extension-TIme-Tracker/README.md

 4. **Database Setup**:
    - Ensure MySQL server is running.
+   - You may enter your own credentials for MySQL or use pre existing (the pre existing ones are deployed on free sql server so read/write speed is slow ).
    - Create the required database and tables as per application needs.

 ## Usage